woordy/Object_Detection_On_Videos/readme.md

 As previously mentioned, Yolov3 provides for a very fast object detection model.
 Because of its performance and popularity, the Yolov3 libraries are integrated with the OpenCV libraries making model creation, training and testing slightly more manageable.

 ### OpenCV
 OpenCV stands for Open Source Computer Vision Library.
 It is a popular computer vision library that helps accelerate implementation of computer vision applications.
-[4] For this project, the integration of Yolo and OpenCV allows for less problematic management of video frames, reading and writing frames etc. We used the latest version of OpenCV 4 for this project.
+[4] For this project, the integration of Yolo and OpenCV allows for less problematic management of video frames, reading and writing frames etc. We used OpenCV 4.1.

 ### Implementing Yolov3